 Tarun Seth has 22 years of teaching experience.
+He is HOD mathematics, IB DP Math educator & AP calculus teacher, Woodstock International School, Dehradun.
 In this meeting, he speaks about the online assessments and the teaching tools he uses in his class.

 He feels the most important thing about online teaching is building a good relationship with his students.

 He shared a few points on how to connect with the students effectively.